 38. The University will charge a fee to the partner organisation for the partnership review.
 The Partnership Review Panel will make a recommendation concerning the fee to be charged in its report to LTC in the light of the actual costs of the exercise.

 Variation of procedures

-39. The PVC(T) as Chair of LTC shall have the right to vary any of the procedures outlined above should circumstances demand this.
+39. The PVC(E&SE) as Chair of LTC shall have the right to vary any of the procedures outlined above should circumstances demand this.